Global Neuroscience Initiatives

 The goal of the 10-year Human Brain Project is to build a new information computing technology infrastructure for neuroscience and for brain-related research in medicine and computing.
 It will include six platforms: neuroinformatics, brain stimulation, performance computing, medical informatics, neuromorphic computing, and neurorobotics.
 Read more.

-Two Japanese research organizations, the Okinawa Institute of Science and Technology Graduate University (OIST) and the RIKEN Brain Science Institute, will join forces with a large European consortium on the Human Brain Project.
-OIST will contribute to the development of the Brain Simulation Platform, a major software infrastructure effort.
-RIKEN will contribute to the identification of the brain structures’ underlying mental capabilities.
+Two Japanese research organizations, the Okinawa Institute of Science and Technology Graduate University (OIST) and the RIKEN Brain Science Institute, joined forces with a large European consortium on the Human Brain Project.
+OIST contributes to the development of the Brain Simulation Platform, a major software infrastructure effort.
+RIKEN contributes to the identification of the brain structures’ underlying mental capabilities.

-Japan has launched a brain-mapping project using marmosets as part of a ten year Brain/MINDS project.
+Japan has launched a brain-mapping project using marmosets as part of a ten year the Brain Mapping by Integrated Neurotechnologies for Disease Studies (Brain/MINDS) project.
 The goals of this project are to improve understanding of human higher brain function, to improve diagnosis and treatment of neuropsychiatric disorders, and to develop novel cutting-edge technologies.
 As part of this project, transgenic marmosets are being created to help map the structure and activity of the entire marmoset brain.

 Israel Brain Technologies